 Cedar Shakes

-Cedar shakes provide natural, rustic look that works well on Craftsman and cabin-style homes in Mid-Missouri countryside.
+Cedar shakes provide a natural, rustic look that works well on Craftsman and cabin-style homes in the Mid-Missouri countryside.
 They offer natural insulation and resist decay and insects, but they require more maintenance than asphalt or metal and are not recommended for areas with high fire risk.
 Properly maintained cedar shake roofs can last 30 to 40 years.

 Wind Resistance